rebotics/selenium/BUILD_README.md

 ## Missing files

-Selenium-Python uses some JS and webdriver files which are not present in the `py` folder.
+Selenium-Python uses some JavaScript and other files which are not present in the `py` folder.
-They are put in place during the build by a pipeline, which we don't have.
+They are built and put in place by the pipeline, which we don't have.
 Instead, we copy them from installed Selenium versions.

-List of files:
+Required files:
 * `selenium/webdriver/remote/getAttribute.js`
 * `selenium/webdriver/remote/isDisplayed.js`
 * `selenium/webdriver/firefox/webdriver_prefs.json`

+Other files, seem to be not used:
+* `selenium/webdriver/firefox/webdriver.xpi`
+* `selenium/webdriver/firefox/x86/x_ignore_nofocus.so`
+* `selenium/webdriver/firefox/amd64/x_ignore_nofocus.so`

 Current version:\
 `3.141.0`.